 Course Descriptions are available in COIN or in the UMass Dartmouth catalog.
 [Dr. Andrew Revell and other faculty with course prerequisites for "majors only" can be waived for otherwise qualifying students.
 Please contact the course instructor in those cases.]

-Required and Elective Course offerings for the Spring 2013 semester and beyond will be posted soon.
+Required and Elective Course offerings for the Fall 2013 semester are available from the Gerontology Center Office.